 The menstrual cycle is primarily governed by four hormones – follicle-stimulating hormone (FSH), luteinizing hormone (LH), estrogen, and progesterone.
 In response to the changing levels of these hormones, the woman’s body enters different phases of the menstrual cycle.

 A woman can monitor cervical mucus by its appearance or just feel.
 By appearance, we mean that you observe the colour and consistency of cervical mucus to determine your ovulation period.
 The sensation produced by cervical mucus can also help in detecting your ovulation time.
 Women can do the finger test; insert a finger into your vagina and take note of cervical mucus.
 During the pre-ovulatory period, it will be dry.
 When you are fertile or highly-fertile, cervical mucus tends to be moist or slippery.
 And the post-ovulatory phase, it is dry.

 KEY TAKEAWAY: Take note of these different stages of cervical mucus to understand better of it and also if you want to get pregnant

 - Cervical mucus is made by the glands in your cervix and has two functions with regards to sperm.

 - Cervical mucus can either kick out sperm or let it enter in the uterus.

-- In the beginning of the cycle cervical mucus is dry, then sticky.
-As you approach ovulation it will be creamy and finally, in ovulating phase it is slippery.
+- At the beginning of the cycle, cervical mucus is dry, then sticky.
+As you approach ovulation it will be creamy and finally, in the ovulating phase, it is slippery.

 - Slippery mucus indicates to a highly-fertile phase and sperm is attracted to it.